Kabassu/kabassu/docs/guide/testsuite.md

 *definitionData* - array of object that have configuration for every definition
 - **definitionId** - id of definition
 - **configurationId** - preset additional data !NOT IMPLEMENTED!
-- **additionalData** - different additional data used for execution
+- **additionalParameters** - different additional data used for execution

 ## Get the status and results of every test execution in suite
 To do this you need to retrieve every test execution connected to suite execution and check required information.